sillsdev/StoryProducer/README.md

 * SHARE the videos

 ## Installing the application
-> Note: When you wish to install a newer APK, first delete the older APK.
-Installing a new APK will delete all the templates from the previous app.
-You must manually load the templates back onto the phone after the new APK is installed.
 * Minimum Requirements:
     * Android 4.4.x (API 19) and 1GB storage available
     * Android file browser: [ASTRO File Manager](https://play.google.com/store/apps/details?id=com.metago.astro&hl=en) or [File Manager](https://play.google.com/store/apps/details?id=com.asus.filemanager&hl=en) by ZenUI
 * Prepare your Android device:
     * If you have installed Story Producer before, delete the previous version.
-(This will delete the template folders.)
+If the version of the app that you delete is pre-2.3, deleting the app will delete all the template folders and any work you did on the translations.
+After 2.3, the data is stored in a different location and nothing is lost.
     * Enable a manual install of apk file:
         * Settings(gear icon) -> Security -> (scroll down) Enable "Unknown sources"; disable "Verify apps"
     * Insert SD card if desired
-         * You will need approximately 1 GB of storage for each story you wish to produce.
+         * You will need approximately 300 MB of storage for each story you wish to produce.
     * Connect to your device via USB (it will show as a drive on your computer)
         * If it does not show up as a drive, swipe down from the top.
 You should see a notification: USB for charging.
 Touch it.
 Select USB for file transfer.
-    * Download StoryProducer_v1.2.apk [here](https://drive.google.com/open?id=0Bw7whhMtjqJTY1dxM0UyOE1qREk) and copy the file onto your phone or tablet.
+    * Download StoryProducer_v[most recent version].apk and copy the file onto your phone or tablet.
 Use your file manager on your Android device to open the apk and install it onto your device.
-Then open Story Producer and close it.
-(This will create the org.sil.storyproducer directory)
-    * Reboot the device (optional)
     * Download the [template folders](https://drive.google.com/drive/folders/0Bw7whhMtjqJTVkljWlY0akZXeDg?usp=sharing) to your computer
-    * Copy the unzipped templates folder to your device under **Android/data/org.sil.storyproducer/files/**
+    * Copy the unzipped templates folder to your usb card.
+A good directory would be **\[thumb drive\]/SPWorkspace**
-        * using an SD card to conserve space may be a good idea
-    * After you restart Story Producer, skip Registration, you should see the templates available.
-        * If not, in the Template screen, you might need to tap the language icon in the top right corner to bring up a Change Language window with a drop down menu.
-Tap the language you want and SAVE.
+    * Open Story Producer and select the "workspace" which is the folder that all the templates are in.
+(Not the folder of a specific template, but the folder that contains the templates.)
+    * Continue with registration and use the app!